GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/shake-object3d/index.md

 Change the shaking frequency of the object.

 **Shake**
-Shake the camera on layers chosen with configuration actions.
+Shake the object with a linear easing at the start and the end.

 **Start shaking**
-Start shaking the camera indefinitely.
+Shake the object with a linear easing at the start and keep shaking until the stop action is used.

 **Stop shaking**
-Stop shaking the camera.
+Stop shaking the object with a linear easing.

 ### Behavior conditions